Anna L. Clapp: St. Louis Ladies' Union Aid Society

 Anna started her work by joining the local Ladies' Union Aid Society.
 The St. Louis Ladies' Union Aid Society was formed in 1861 to provide funds, supplies, and volunteers for the wounded and sick soldiers during the American Civil War.
 The organization was the largest and most active female aid group in St. Louis during this time.
 The society worked closely with the Western Sanitary Commission to help Union soldiers.
 The St. Louis Ladies' Union Aid Society, an all-female organization, assigned Mrs. Clapp as president in the fall of 1861.
 She remained the only president throughout the society's existence in St. Louis.
 As president she was in charge of ensuring that hospital garments, medical supplies, grief counselling, and family support were available for the needy during this time.
 The society did not affiliate with any religious connections, but all members were of Christian faith.
 Jessie Benton Freemont and Adaline Weston Couzins were among many of the women in the Ladies' Union Aid Society.

 Post-Civil War and death

 After the American Civil War ended, Anna continued her benevolent efforts in the St. Louis area.
 She was the president of the Western Female Guardian Home and the St. Louis Protestant Orphan Asylum.
 The St. Louis Protestant Orphan Asylum was established in 1832 due to the cholera epidemic.
 Many children were left without family to care for them during the epidemic.
 The orphan asylum has transformed into what is now known as Great Circle and still provides services to those struggling.
 Anna L. Clapp died on December 3, 1889, in Lee Center, Illinois.
-Her husband, Alfred Clapp, died only two years following Anna's death.
-They are buried next to each other at Bellefontaine Cemetery in St. Louis, Missouri.